yzxiao-hub/learngit/readme.txt

 git is a version control system git is free software

-creat a new branch is quick
+creat a new branch is quick AND